McDonald’s Global Customer Privacy Statement Overview

 United States

-The data controller of your personal information is the McDonald’s entity in the jurisdiction where your personal information is collected.
-Please note that in some countries, there may be an additional entity that is the data controller.
-Please refer to the applicable country specific addendum for more information regarding the data controller of your personal information.
+The data controller of your personal information is the McDonald’s entity in the jurisdiction where your personal information is collected (“McDonald’s”,“we”, “us”, “our”, or “ours”).
+Please refer to the applicable country specific addendum for more information.

-If you are a customer in a country not listed above, please visit the country’s McDonald’s website for the applicable privacy statement.
-You can find McDonald’s country websites here
+If you are a customer in a country not listed above, please visit the country’s McDonald’s website for the applicable Privacy Statement.

-Many of our restaurants are owned and operated by franchisees, who are independent businessmen and women.
-This privacy statement does not apply to our franchisees or to websites or mobile apps they operate.
-Please see our franchisees’ privacy notices for information on how they use customer information.
+Many of our restaurants are owned and operated by franchisees, who are independent business owners.
+This Privacy Statement does not apply to our franchisees or to websites or mobile apps that they operate.
+Please reference our franchisees’ privacy practices for information on how they collect and use customer information.

 2. How We Use the Information We Collect